pantheon-systems/documentation/source/content/guides/quickstart/03-create-new-site.md

 1. Select <Icon icon="plus" text="Create New Site"/>.

-1. Select WordPress, Drupal with Composer, or Drupal 7, depending upon the framework you wish to use.
+1. Select WordPress, Drupal 9 with Composer, Drupal 10 with Composer, or Drupal 7, depending upon the framework you wish to use.

    <Alert title="Note" type="info">